Back to Internal News and Media

 With Bidvest's committed intention and purpose to create meaningful change, improve lives, and contribute positively to society, it made a decision that it cannot stand on the sidelines and watch this unfolding tragedy.
 Social transformation through economic upliftment of communities and businesses, and investment in education and health, are prerequisites at Bidvest.
 Strategic partnerships have been established with key stakeholders to gain scale, add value and entrench long-term relationships through common purpose.
 One of the examples of this is the work being done, alongside government, to implement a national initiative to support change in the current flawed schools' sanitation situation.

-Bidvest has completed two pilot projects, with the handover to beneficiaries successfully achieved over the past year.
+Bidvest has completed two pilot projects, with the handover to beneficiaries successfully achieved during the 2022/23 financial year.
 AM Lembede Primary School in Parys, Free State, and Ethembeni Primary School in Daggakraal, Mpumalanga, were recipients of new and upgraded sanitation facilities, greatly enhancing the overall hygiene and convenience for learners and staff.

 The Ethembeni school needed a treatment plant to enable the school to make use of the existing waterborne ablution facilities originally constructed in 2021.
 Bidvest provided a next generation 'off the Water Grid' recirculation wastewater and sanitation treatment system.
 The installed system treats wastewater and kills harmful pathogens without the need for connections to sewers, treatment plants or water supply.
-Bidvest also arranged for the installation of the Backend Treatment Plant as well as solar PV panels, an inverter and lithium-ion battery.
-The solar energy will not only be used for the wastewater treatment plant, but will enable the school to benefit from excess energy generated by the solar PV panel during the day when the grid is available, making a significant contribution in reducing the school's energy costs.
+Bidvest arranged for the installation of the backend treatment plant as well as solar PV panels, an inverter and lithium-ion battery.
+The solar energy will not only be used for the wastewater treatment plant but will enable the school to benefit from excess energy generated by the solar PV panel during the day when the grid is available.
+This will make a significant contribution to reducing the school's energy costs.

 RelatedArticles